-Individuals contemplating earning an MBA often wonder what the difference is between an MBA and an Executive MBA (EMBA).
+Individuals contemplating earning an MBA vs Executive MBA often wonder what the difference is between the two are.
 We could say they’re the same because both result in the student earning an MBA or Master of Business Administration degree, and both programs can be completed on campus or through various online programs.
 While this part might be true, these two MBA programs are also very different and are basically designed for different types of students.
 Here are some major differences between the MBA and the EMBA.

 What Type of Student Each Program is Suited For

 While we seldom see business programs that are designed for one type of person, this is almost the case with the MBA. the EMBA.
 The executive MBA usually requires several years of work experience, so it’s chosen by someone that has been working for many years, often 10 to 15 years.
 It allows the individual to continue to work while earning the degree.
 The regular MBA is usually chosen by someone just starting out and without any work experience.

 U.S. News & World Report states that even though online MBA programs are chosen by both MBA and EMBA students, the online programs are generally more popular with EMBA students.
 Most EMBA students are working full time and attending college in the evenings and weekends, so they don’t have a lot of time to attend college on campus.
 The traditional MBA program is generally used by students who have little experience in the business world.
 The MBA program is a rigorous program requiring a lot of commitment, so many students prefer and even need face-to-face contact with instructors and other students.

 Cost of Each Program